 Day 3: Soti Khola to Machha Khola (890m).
 6-7 hours

 We trek through Sal forests.
-Upon reaching Khursane the trail is series of ascends and descends along a narrow trail.
-There are a number of Waterfalls along the trail which is very impressive just post monsoon in October.
+Upon reaching Khursane, the trail is series of ascends and descends along a narrow path.
+There are numerous Waterfalls along the trail which is very impressive just post monsoon in October.
 The trail leads us to a Gurung village of Lapubesi where we stop for lunch.
 The trail climbs to a rocky outcrop where the valley widens along the Budi Gandaki that meanders amidst stunning scenery.
-The trail brings you down to a sandy river bed with a short climb before dropping back to the river bed until we reach Macha Khola.
+The path brings you down to a sandy riverbed with a short climb before dropping back to the river bed until we reach Macha Khola.